 Generally speaking, a face-to-face interview is preferable over a phone interview for local work, major cases, and when economically feasible.
 A face-to-face interview gives us the advantage of observing behavioral cues, facial expressions, and eye contact, all unavailable during a phone interview.

-We prefer our investigators to visit stores and conduct face-to-face interviews for internal blitzes, general LP interviews, complex cases, and major cases involving higher-level executives.
+We prefer investigators to visit stores and conduct face-to-face interviews for internal blitzes, general LP interviews, complex cases, and major cases involving higher-level executives.
 These situations require a physical presence that phone interviews cannot offer.

 However, given that most have a geographically distributed workforce, telephone interviewing provides an attractive alternative to the traditional face-to-face method, benefiting companies and their employees.